-The European Commission today appointed Professor Mauro Ferrari as the next President of the European Research Council (ERC), taking office on 1 January 2020.
+Mauro Ferrari has today been appointed by the European Commission to become the next President of the European Research Council (ERC).
+He will take office on 1 January 2020.
 On this occasion, the ERC Scientific Council stated:

 As members of the ERC Scientific Council, we congratulate Professor Mauro Ferrari on his appointment as the next ERC President.
 We look forward to working together on the continued success of the ERC as Europe’s leading funding mechanism for excellent frontier research.